MartinBranns/Meta_Data_Analyst_Pet_Store_task/README.md

 # Meta Data Analyst Pet Store Task
-Task from the Meta Deta Analyst professional certification on Coursera.
+Task from the Meta Data Analyst professional certification on Coursera.
 The purpose of the exercise is to demonstrate proficiency in cleaning a small dataset, and to build a simple dashboard in Tableau to be used by the business.

 ### Project Overview
-This data analysis project consists of cleaning, exploring and analyzing product sales data for a small pet store, later generating an informative dashboard in Tableau to visualize sales data for different product line, and categories.
+This data analysis project consists of cleaning, exploring and analyzing product sales data for a small pet store, later generating an informative, dynamic dashboard in Tableau to visualize sales data for different product line, and categories.

 ### Data Sources
 The dataset used for this analysis is the provided "transactions-pet_store_small" file, containing 300 entries of detailed sales data.
 This dataset has been renamed to "PetBusinessDataRaw.csv" in the files.